 Onaro Inc. is broadening its Application Insight monitoring and change management software to report on server and storage virtualization environments, as well as NAS systems.

-Users of Application Insight have been clamoring since last year for Onaro to add VMware support,
+Users of Application Insight have been clamoring since last year for Onaro to add VMware support, but Onaro said that would require using a software agent to provide the kind of granularity in reporting that customers wanted.

 So what's changed?
 VMware has altered its product to make it easier to integrate with storage management tools.
 Onaro used VMware's custom API to create Onaro VM Insight, a module that plugs into Application Insight, so that VMware data streams are one of the data types that Application Insight can report on.
 Onaro customers must run VMware's Virtual Center to use VM Insight.